serkhanzohrabov/serkhanzohrabov/README.md

 ### Hi there 👋
 ###### I am Serkhan.⚡Founder of EyeCode University
 Welcome to EyeCode University.
-University of the future Official github account of EyeCode.
+University of the future.
+Official github account of EyeCode.

 <!--